-Angie Carter CRADC, SAP has been a certified substance abuse counselor for over 16 years.
+Angie Carter has been a certified substance abuse counselor since the mid 1990s.
 She began her career working in an adolescent inpatient treatment facility.
 Following that experience Angie and her husband opened a non-profit recovery center in Jefferson City Missouri.
 Angie was the director of services and supervised the volunteer staff.
 Angie provided recovery supports to individuals and families seeking help from the devastating impact of active addiction and alcoholism.
 In 2006 She went into private practice with Her husband at Carter Counseling and Consulting Services where they continue serving clients today.
 Angie's primary specialty areas include addictions, codependency, and Adult/Child Syndrome.
-I have extensive counseling experience for...
+Angie has extensive counseling experience for...

 In addition to being a Department of Transportation Certified Substance Abuse Professional (SAP), Angie has taught Substance Abuse Traffic Offenders Program (SATOP) classes for DUI/DWI offenders in Missouri.
 She served as Director for Crossroads Community Recovery Center and as a staff counselor at an adolescent treatment center.